CROFTAMIE COMMUNITY COUNCIL MEETING

 Local officers have and will continue to carry out high visibility patrols to improve road safety.

-Please ensure your vehicle is well maintained before you take to the road.
+Prepare for the winter by keeping your vehicle well maintained before you take to the road.

 Take special care that brakes, tyres, lights, batteries, windscreens and wiper blades are in